 "I was involved in a car accident which resulted in serious personal injury for me and the death of my husband.
 David has been exceptional in his devotion to my case.
 He has also been very meticulous in getting everything settled in the most beneficial way for me and my children.
 I would strongly recommend him."
 (Sandra W. – personal injury client)

 First of all, I am very sorry that you are reading this because it likely means you have lost a loved one.
 You are likely experiencing a great deal of emotion and it is very important to let one of our experienced Atlanta wrongful death lawyers guide you through this complicated process during this emotional time.
-When a person is fatally injured because of another party’s negligent behavior, civil lawsuits should be filed to compensate the surviving spouse and children after the death of a loved one.
+When a person is fatally injured because of another party’s negligent behavior, civil lawsuits should be filed to compensate the surviving spouse and children.

 What Is Recoverable in a Wrongful Death Claim

 In Georgia, there are two separate claims that can be asserted.
 The first is the “estate claim” which permits the recovery of medical expenses, funeral expenses, and any pre-death pain and suffering.
 The second claim is for the “full value of the life of the decedent” as determined by the enlightened conscious of the jury.
 This claim usually belongs to the surviving spouse, but a surviving spouse must share any recovery equally with the surviving children; however, the surviving spouse must be awarded no less than 1/3 of the recovery.
 If the deceased was not married, then the surviving children, if any, must bring the claim.
 If the deceased was not married and did not have any surviving children, then the surviving parents must assert the claim.
 Finally, as a last resort, the Administrator of the estate must file the claim on behalf of the next of kin.
 If you would like to know what is recoverable in your specific case, call us today and speak with one of our skilled Atlanta wrongful death attorneys to help you.